linuxgurugamer/KSPLogger/README.md

 Copy KSPLogger directory into the GameData directory

 Configuration
-There is a config file called KSPLogger.cfg, which contains all the value which can be set.
+There is a config file called PluginData/KSPLogger_Default.cfg, which contains all the value which can be set.

+You will need to copy that file to PluginData/KSPLogger.cfg.
+This will avoid the issue moving forward of new versions overwriting your existing config

 There are three sections in the config file:

 KSPLogger values - Contains values which control the behaviour of the mod.
 Each line in the config file is documented